-Edison Electric Institute, together with the International Brotherhood of Electrical Workers, created the National LAMPAC—the national labor and management public affairs committee—to bring together energy company executives and leaders from IBEW to advance the common objectives of the electric power industry and IBEW members.
+The Edison Electric Institute, together with the IBEW, created the National LAMPAC – the National Labor and Management Public Affairs Committee –to bring together energy company executives and leaders from the IBEW to advance the common objectives of the electric power industry and IBEW members.

 Edison Electric Institute